gher-uliege/DIVAndNN.jl/README.md

 ```

 Data is assumed to be in the directory defined in the environement variable `DATADIR` (`$HOME/tmp/Emodnet-Bio` if this variable is not defined)

+A copy of the example data is in `nic4:/home/ulg/gher/abarth/tmp/Emodnet-Bio`